What Do Watch Repairer Do?

-In 2016, there was an estimated number of 1,800 jobs in the United States for Watch Repairer.
+In the United States, there were 1,800 jobs for Watch Repairer in 2016.
 There is little to no growth in job opportunities for Watch Repairer.
 There will be an estimated 100 positions for Watch Repairer per year.

 The states with the most job growth for Watch Repairer are Washington, Colorado, and Florida.
 Watch out if you plan on working in Nebraska, Indiana, or Ohio.
 These states have the worst job growth for this type of profession.

 How Much Does a Watch Repairer Make?

 The salary for Watch Repairers ranges between about $23,240 and $68,500 a year.